aatiibutt/waste-classification/README.md

 ## Training

-To this end, three state-of-the-art CNNs i.e. **GoogleNet** , **Resnet-152**, **VGG**, **ResNext** and the proposed architecture **ResNext-Plus** are employed to perform classification.
+To this end, three state-of-the-art CNNs i.e. **GoogleNet** , **Resnet-50**, **VGG**, and **ResNext** are employed to perform classification.
+Based on the best performed, we selected **ResNext**, and added a new classification block has been added in the basis of network.
 It is important to mention here that, pre-trained CNNs are downloaded, and trained through transfer learning to achieve effective results.
 All the networks are available in above-folder named **Trained Notebooks**.
 All the trained models are available in above-folder **models**.

 ## Results
 The experiments are performed on both i.e. the augmented and non augmented datasets to analyse the difference through adaptive and static learning rate.
-The experiments showed that Resnext-plus achieved better accuracy on augmented dataset with adaptive learning rate.
+The experiments showed that the modified ResNext achieved better accuracy on augmented dataset with adaptive learning rate.

 #### GoogleNet
 - With Adaptive Learning Rate on non-Augmented Dataset